 All we have is counterculture.

-The counterculture.
+A counterculture.

-So that there is no distinct American culture.
+So there is no distinct American culture.

-It that's what's in hiding.
+That's what's in hiding.

-The distinct American culture, that's what takes place behind closed doors, so nobody's offended.
+The distinct American culture, that's what takes place behind closed doors so nobody's offended.

-The counterculture today is what dominates, especially in pop culture, the entertainment community, movies, books, Hollywood stories, and so forth.
+The counterculture today is what dominates, especially in pop culture, the entertainment, community, movies, books, Hollywood stories, and so forth.

 So that's that.